Fujihita/python-visual-novel/README.md

 ## stats
 Version: 1.0.1

-Project started: 26 February 2020
+Project started: 18 March 2020

-Project published: 3 March 2020
+Project published: 21 March 2020

+## feature
+* Setting background
+* Displaying two sprites at once and the option to focus on one or both sprites
+* Overlaying effects before or after the sprites
+* Interruptible multi-track audio playback with looping option (.mp3 and .wav support)
+* Asynchronous running text printer with dialog skip on mouse click option

 ## backlog
 * Scenario importer